Kubernetes Networking with Calico Training Course

 Deploying Kubernetes Applications with Helm

-7 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at engineers who wish to use Helm to streamline the process of installing and managing Kubernetes applications.
+7 HoursThis instructor-led, live training in Slovakia (online or onsite) is designed for engineers who want to use Helm to simplify the installation and management of Kubernetes applications.

 - Install and configure Helm.

-- Run third-party applications saved as Helm charts.
+- Deploy third-party applications stored as Helm charts.

 Introduction to Minikube and Kubernetes

-21 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at beginner-level to intermediate-level software developers and DevOps professionals who wish to learn how to set up and manage a local Kubernetes environment using Minikube.
+21 HoursThis instructor-led, live training in Slovakia (online or onsite) is designed for beginner to intermediate software developers and DevOps professionals who wish to learn how to set up and manage a local Kubernetes environment using Minikube.

 By the end of this training, participants will be able to: